Changing Your Children's Thinking from Negative to Positive

 - Say something positive to yourself like “I can handle this.” or “I am strong.”

-By following this process, the kids learned how to stop their negative thoughts and replace them with positive ones.
+By following this process, kids learn how to stop their negative thoughts and replace them with positive ones.
+You

 What are you saying to yourself about your kids?

 It’s every bit as important to watch out for your own negative thoughts.
 One of the worst patterns parents can get into is continually thinking about their children’s faults.

 One mom of three children complained she couldn’t stop thinking about how they really weren’t measuring up like she had hoped.
 Despite her children’s many achievements, she struggled to control her negative thoughts.
 This led to nagging them, lecturing them and pointing out where they needed to improve.
 Her negative thoughts and words led to both her kids and herself feeling worse.

 What you say to your children has a big impact on them.
 By making more positive comments, you can help them develop more positive self-talk.
 One way to do this is simply describing their positive behavior: